The Monkees performing in Salt Lake City, Utah (Photo by Henry Diltz)

 The Monkees finished their first and only motion picture, Head, with the filming of the "Circle Sky" concert scene in front of four thousand fans at the Valley Music Hall in Salt Lake City, Utah.
 They performed "Circle Sky" (seen below in video) several times for the cameras and also did a handful of other special requests.
 Micky played the drums; Mike was on lead guitar; Peter switched between bass, organ and banjo; while Davy handled percussion and also played the organ during "Circle Sky."
 Private home reel video footage of this concert exists and has been seen in bits and pieces over the years on releases like Rhino's Heart and Soul: The Official Monkees Videography.

-With Jack Nicholson at Valley Music Hall (Photo by Henry Diltz)
+Backstage with Nicholson (Photo by Henry Diltz)

 Selections from this performance later appeared on Rhino Handmade's Head deluxe edition release in 2010.
 Since "Circle Sky" was the only song meant for release in the film, the rest of the tapes from the show were poorly engineered.
 For some of the other live songs found on the deluxe edition, the mixes and vocals are not of the quality of "Circle Sky."
 (It should be noted that for use in the film, Nesmith overdubbed his lead vocal on "Circle Sky" later in the recording studio over the live Monkees instrumental performance.)